-8. Holiday Gift Shop.
-Right before our winter break, students have an opportunity to buy a little present for their love ones!
-It is a fundraiser for the PTO and the kids LOVE it.
-It is also fun as a volunteer!
+9. Holiday Gift Shop (ON HOLD).
+Right before our winter break, students have an opportunity to buy a little present for their loved ones.
+It is a fundraiser for the PTO and the kids LOVE it!
+It is also fun as a volunteer.
 They get to shop for their parents on their own!
 We need volunteers throughout the week.
 Come in for one or two hours on one day or join us all week!

-9. Family Nights.
-We will have various family nights throughout the year.
+10. Family Nights (ON HOLD) We will have various family nights throughout the year.
 We always need help planning and volunteering.
 (Read in Jammies, Movie Night, etc.)

-10. Book Fair.
+11. Book Fair.
 Every year our library has a Scholastic Book Fair.
 We could use cashiers throughout the week.
 Super easy and a great way to see the books first hand!
-Opportunities before school, during school, and right after school, and one evening!
+Opportunities before school, during school, and right after school, and one evening.
 You have lots of choices to fit your schedule!

 Beginning of the Year Opportunities:

-2. Kindergarten Lunch Duty.
-For the first week of school, we need help in the cafeteria for our kindergarten students.
+1. Kindergarten Lunch Duty (ON HOLD) For the first week of school, we need help in the cafeteria for our kindergarten students.
 This is their first time through the cafeteria line and sometimes they have trouble getting everything they need on their tray.
 They also need help with learning how to open their milk, opening their packets, and getting ketchup.
 You can volunteer one day or as many as you like.
-Your child does not have to even be in kindergarten to help!
+Your child does not have to even be in kindergarten for you to help!

 5th Grade Dinner / Farewell